Importance sampling the union of rare events with an application to power systems analysis: Discussion

 We have introduced a version of mixture importance sampling for problems with multiple failure modes.
 The sample values are constrained to have at least one failure and we obtain bounded relative error.

 The ALOE importance sampler is more accurate than a state of the art code for computing high dimensional Gaussian probabilities in our rare event setting, but not otherwise.
+It is also more reliable than the recent directional sampling method of \cite{ahn:kim:2018}.
+That method gains accuracy by integrating over a randomly chosen line through the origin in $\real^d$, but it samples those lines uniformly and not by importance sampling.
+It is possible to combine the ideas, sampling $\bsx$ by ALOE and then integrating over the line defined by the unit vector $\bsx/\Vert\bsx\Vert$.
+Preliminary results show this to improve upon ALOE in the power grid problem however a full discussion would add too much length and detail to the present paper.

 We have noticed two areas where ALOE can be improved.
 First, if we never see $S\ge2$ concurrent rare events, ALOE will return the union bound $\hat\mu =\bar\mu$, with an estimated variance of zero.
 That variance estimate could be undesirable even when $\mu/\bar\mu\approx1$.
 Because $S(\bsx)$ is supported on $\{1,1/2,\dots,1/J\}$ we can get an interval estimate of $\mu$ by putting a multinomial prior on this support set and using the posterior distribution given the sample.
+The solution in \cite{botev2015tail} is attractive when $J$ is not so large.

 A second and related issue is that while $\bar\mu \ge\hat\mu\ge\bar\mu/J$ always occurs, it is possible to get $\hat\mu < \umu =\max_{1\le j\le J}P_j$.
 We have seen this in cases where $\bar\mu\approx\umu$ because one of the $P_j$ dominates all of the others combined.
-In such cases $\mu$, $\bar\mu$ and $\underline \mu$ are all very close together and $\hat\mu$ has small relative standard deviation.
+In such cases $\mu$, $\bar\mu$ and $\umu$ are all very close together and $\hat\mu$ has small relative standard deviation.
 Improving these two issues is outside the scope of this paper.
 They are both things that happen in cases where we already have a very good idea of the magnitude of $\mu$.
+The problem was much less severe for ALOE than it was for directional sampling.
+For instance, ALOE will not give $\hat\mu<\bar\mu/J$, while directional sampling can.

 In large problems the algebra can potentially be reduced by ignoring the very rarest events and simply adding their probabilities to the estimate.
 This will provide a mildly conservative bound.
 There is also the possibility of exploiting many generalized upper and lower bounds on the probability of a union.
 See for instance the survey by \cite{yang:alaj:taka:2014}.